eliranwong/wsl2/terminal/Readme.md

 # Comment:

 "gnome-terminal" is easier to be configured.
 Copy & Paste in "gnome-terminal" can be done through right-click context menu or keyboard shortcuts.
 We like "Tab" features of "gnome-terminal" too.

+It looks like Windows Terminal is a good alternative.
+However, it still have bugs to fix.
+We found that some Linux commands do not work as expected.
+For example, it is able to use "more" command, but navigation with keys "space", "b", or "q" do not work.